quentinsf/qhue/README.md

     pip install qhue

+or, more correctly these days:

+    python3 -m pip install qhue

 You may want to check [GitHub](https://github.com/quentinsf/qhue) for the latest version of the module, and of this documentation.
 The very latest code is likely to be on [the 'develop' branch](https://github.com/quentinsf/qhue/tree/develop).

 Please note that Qhue, from version 2.0 onwards, expects Python 3 or later.
 If you still need to support Python 2, you should use an earlier version of Qhue.